Faith. Service. Law.

 Induction into the Air Force JAG Corps

-Consequently, I cannot provide advice on COT the same way that I was able to for DCC.
+Consequently, I cannot provide advice on OTS-A the same way that I was able to for DCC.

 I do wish the Air Force JAG Corps would have sent me to COT.
 Not attending initial training created a strange transition for me.
 The week before I reported to my duty station, I went to the local Air Force base and bought uniforms on my own.
 Then, the next week, I got in my car and drove from Arkansas to Tyndall Air Force Base in Panama City, Florida.